 On this Sunday morning I can still hear police sirens in the distance.
 All night long – and all day yesterday – they were wailing.

-One of President Macron’s errors was to abolish taxes on the controversial “wealth tax”, otherwise known as the ISF.
+President Macron abolished taxes on the controversial “wealth tax”, otherwise known as the ISF.
 The solidarity tax on wealth (Impôt de solidarité sur la fortune or ISF) was a direct annual wealth tax imposed on those living in France having assets in excess of €1,300,000.
 The amount of these taxes brought in over 5 billion euros per year to the state.
 Its idea was to be “redistributive,” helping narrow the gap between rich and poor, hence the name – “solidarity tax.”
 The majority of French people demand that this tax be reinstated and that the proposed increase of gasoline tax and all other tax hikes be cancelled.
+(Personally, I’m not in favor of the ISF.
+I don’t see why wealthy people should be penalized for being wealthy.
+Surely there are other tax sources…like imposing income tax on those behemoth companies that, up until now, are exempt!)

 Here are two articles and analysis on the subject in the London-based The Guardian –